george-mcintyre/pvashark/README.md

 00                              # overrunBitSet Size=0  (no overruns)
 ```

-We use the Request ID to lookup the FieldDesc structure.
+We use the Request ID to look up the FieldDesc structure.
 This contains the individual type IDs of the fields
 indexed from 0, ..
 N-1.
-And so we can directly use the bitmask to pull up the definitions.
+And so we can directly use the bitmask to pull the correct field definitions.

-Note: In this example ALL fields in timeStamp are provided because bit 6 (timeStamp struct) is set in the
+Note: In this example all fields in timeStamp are provided because bit 6 (timeStamp struct) is set in the
-`BitSet`, which forces all direct non-complex subfields (secondsPastEpoch, nanoseconds, userTag) to be included.
+`ChangedBitSet`, which forces all direct non-complex subfields (secondsPastEpoch, nanoseconds, userTag) to be included.
 Additionally, the value field is included due to bit 0 being set.

 In Wireshark this should show as follows: